 I love visiting Cambridge.
 It’s one of my favourite cities in England.
 I think I could live there for a while.
 History just creeps up on you at every corner.
 It’s very easy to imagine students and dons in black capes walking here 800 years ago.
 Imagine that – 800 years!
 (Or 799, to be exact).
 Time travel indeed!

 And more modern history as well – like the cosy pub The Eagle – practically home of the Double Helix, where Crick and Watson announced they had found the secret of life.

 David and Mavis showed us around town.
 According to these passionate Cambridge guides, Queen Sonja (of Norway), used to work at The Eagle as a barmaid.
 A bit difficult to imagine, that.

-A lot harder, actually, than picturing the fantastic King’s College Chapel full of 15th century students – or for that matter full of Hogwarts students sitting in the pews or flying about on a Nimbus 2000.
-Although to be fair to that “other university”, that was actually filmed at Christ Church dining hall in Oxford.
+A lot more difficult, actually, than picturing the fantastic King’s College Chapel full of 15th century students – or for that matter full of Hogwarts students sitting in the pews or flying about on a Nimbus 2000.
+Although to be fair to that “other university”, that was actually filmed in the dining hall at Christ Church in Oxford.

 All in all, a very educational outing.
 These two enthusiastic Cantabrigians highlighted the importance of having good guides.
 For example, did you know that Harvard University was named for a Cambridge man, John Harvard?
 I didn’t.